 Job Specification

-Under immediate supervision of a training officer or a supervisory
+Under the immediate supervision of a training officer or other

-officer in the Department of Corrections, as a student, attends an
+supervisory official in the Department of Corrections, as a

-in-residence course of study for Correction Officers approved by the
+student, attends an in-residence course of study for correctional

 NOTE: The examples of work for this title are for illustrative purposes